7 Best Alternatives to Recurring Deposits (RDs) in India

 As alternatives to RDs, debt funds are great for short-term corpus building, emergency funds, or those looking for higher liquidity.

-Invest ₹5,000/month for 3 years in a liquid/short duration fund, and you could get ~₹2 lakhs – with better tax efficiency than RD.
+Invest ₹5,000/month for 3 years in a liquid/short duration fund, and you could get ~₹2 lakhs – note that since 2023, debt fund gains are taxed at your slab rate just like RD interest, so the edge here is liquidity and flexibility rather than a tax advantage.

 Recommended for Safety + Flexibility: Great for short-term goals or emergency funds.